Blogs > Health > Why Does My Scalp Hurt? 9 Common Causes & Treatments

 How Can I Treat My Tender Scalp at Home?

-There are several home remedies that soothes a sensitive scalp!
+There are several home remedies that soothe a sensitive scalp!
 Try gentle shampoos and don't forget to moisturize!
 A little massage with natural oils can go a long way.

 Why is My Scalp Sore and Tender to Touch?